pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 In this tutorial, you learned to set up APISIX Ingress on your cluster.
 We tested it out by configuring basic Routes to a sample application.

 With APISIX gateway and the Ingress controller, you can also configure Upstreams, Plugins, mTLS, and monitoring.
 To learn more about APISIX and how you can use these features, visit [apisix.apache.org](https://apisix.apache.org).

+_See the complete list of articles in the series "[Hands-On With Apache APISIX Ingress](/series/hands-on-with-apache-apisix-ingress/)"._